Skip to main content

 • llm_id — the AI brain (what it knows and can do).
 They’re separate so multiple agents can share one brain.

-Step 2 — Start a web call
+Step 2 — Purchase a phone number

-curl -X POST https://api.oneinbox.ai/v1/calls/web \
+curl -X POST https://api.oneinbox.ai/v1/phone-numbers/purchase \

 -H "Authorization: Bearer <api_key>" \